Creating and Running a Laravel Project in ServBay

 /Applications/ServBay/www/servbay-laravel-app/public

-(Important: Must point to thepublic
+(Important: Must point to the

-folder inside your Laravel project root)
+subdirectory inside your Laravel project root)- macOS:

-For in-depth steps and options, see ServBay’s official guide on Adding Your First Website (look for the English version link).
+For more detailed steps and options, refer to ServBay’s official documentation, especially the “Adding Your First Website” guide (look for the English version of the link).

-Save and Apply
+Save and Apply Changes

-Verifying Basic Access
+Verifying Access

 Open Your Browser

-Enter your configured domain, e.g.
+Enter your configured domain, e.g.,

 https://servbay-laravel-test.local